…

 Continue Reading about Infrastructure Asset Management – Future Implications Transportation →

-Video 6 - Finnish and Swedish Integrated Urban Planning Examples Watch the Finnish and Swedish Integrated Urban Planning Examples video and have your thoughts provoked about alternatives for future infrastructure asset management planning.
-The 6th of 11 video series, this video …
+Video 6 - Finnish and Swedish Integrated Urban Planning Examples Watch the Finnish and Swedish Integrated Urban Planning Examples video and express your thoughts about future infrastructure asset management planning alternatives.
+The 6th of 11 video series, this video provides examples …

-Video 3 - Population and Demography Video 4 - National Infrastructure Trends and Issues Ross Waugh created the video version of his paper "Infrastructure Management - Forecasting the Changes to 2030" that was presented during the June 2013 Ingenium Conference in …
+Video 3 - Population and Demography Video 4 - National Infrastructure Trends and Issues Ross Waugh created the video version of his paper "Infrastructure Management - Forecasting the Changes to 2030", which was presented at the June 2013 Ingenium Conference in …

 Continue Reading about Infrastructure Asset Management – Forecasting the Changes (Videos 3 and 4) →